Documentation Index

 For Investors / Pitch

 Cernio is the first AI-native buyer discovery platform for B2B exporters.
 We replace 3-4 hours of manual market research with a 30-second AI-powered discovery — for any product, any country, worldwide.
 Our AI classifies companies by supply chain role (distributor, reseller, end-user, manufacturer) — a capability no competitor offers.
-At 15K/year) ignore.
+At 49/month,weservethe2.5millionSMEexportersthatenterprisetoolslikeZoomInfo(15K/year) ignore.

 For Customers (Export Managers)